Home About Words Archive Photography Links Surf and Weather

 The Presidential Helicopter Overflight just passed to the east.
 Ironically there was too much haze to actually see anything.

 Chuck posted this on Thursday, October 25, 2007 at 10:04 am.
-No comments yet.
-Be the first.
+Comments Off on Hi W!

 What To Pack